|

 to rise astronomically particularly when drunken Vikings forgot the new rules coming out of the pub.

-this massacre?
-Gustav the Rolvo head honcho said “I know - ve
+So the Rolvoites thought how can we stop this massacre?
+Gustav the Rolvo head honcho said “I know -

-vill make our parking lights brighter and drive
+ve vill make our parking lights brighter and drive with them on all the time,

-and also be visible when our fair land is laid waste and frozen over ”.
+Rolvos will stand out and also be visible when our fair land is laid waste

-About this time, antique dealers and old men in England developed a liking for Rolvos due to a
+About this time, antique dealers and old men in England developed a liking for Rolvos due to a reputation for safe but reliable performance.
+The quirky automatic rubber band driven cars

-cars were favoured by old ladies because they could go just as fast backwards
+were favoured by old ladies because they could go just as fast backwards as forwards – great for

-as forwards – great for one way streets!
+one way streets!

-Ever eager to keep their steel furnaces at full blast the Rolvo marketing men were dreaming up new ways to attain
+Ever eager to keep their steel furnaces at full blast the Rolvo

-their desire to conquer the world
+marketing men were dreaming up new ways to attain their desire to conquer the

-with motor cars and hit upon the
+world with motor cars and hit upon the adage “Safety sells”

 Having exhausted seat belts, side impact bars, side bumper lights,